DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/flexible-working-toolkit/create-a-flexible-working-strategy/example-flexible-working-policy.md

 - alternative provision
 - pupil referral units

-It can also be adapted for, or may be helpful to, other education settings, such as sixth-form colleges, further education colleges and other providers.
+It can also be adapted for, or may be helpful to, other education settings, such as early years, sixth-form colleges, further education colleges and other providers.

 <div class="info-box">
   <div class="info-box__corner">